Return to Parents

 We recognise that, some pupils with special educational needs and disabilities (SEND), may not be able to access remote education without support from adults at home.
 We acknowledge the difficulties this may place on families, and we will work with parents and carers to support those pupils in the following ways:

-- Videos on Seesaw (teacher led over PowerPoint, Oak National Academy, White Rose)
+• Videos on Seesaw (teacher led over PowerPoint, Oak National Academy, White Rose and Times Tables Rockstars)

 Seesaw

-To ensure that during this time of school closure, we can provide a sustainable and sufficiently challenging curriculum, we have decided to use the online learning platform Seesaw to deliver learning remotely.
+To ensure that during any time of remote learning, we can provide a sustainable and sufficiently challenging curriculum, we have decided to use the online learning platform Seesaw to deliver learning remotely.
 Teaching and learning function best in the classroom, where teachers and pupils can interact dynamically.

 The online learning platform we have chosen does not seek to (and could never) replicate this.
 Rather, it allows us to deliver a version of the education that your child would receive in usual circumstances.
 Children will have access to a range of learning experiences with lessons as closely in line with the National Curriculum as possible.
 Seesaw offers a number of benefits in providing learning remotely: